MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 * 142x142 (2x scale)
 * 284x284 (4x scale)

-The medium tile icon is shown in the start menu when the user sets your app’s tile to medium size.
+The medium tile icon is shown in the start menu when the user sets your app's tile to medium size.

 ![Medium tile](../media/windows-image-medium-tile.png)